Tree Preservation Orders and Trees in Conservation Areas

 Special planning controls that protect trees, and what you need to do if you intend to fell, prune or do work to them.

-Many trees that are particularly important to the local environment are subject to Tree Preservation Orders.
+Many trees that are important to the local environment are subject to Tree Preservation Orders.
 This means that you need to apply to us for permission to fell, prune or do other work to them.
 It is an offence to do work to a tree covered by a Tree Preservation Order without first getting permission from us.
 Our Planning Enforcement Team investigate reports of illegal work to protected trees.

 You can apply for permission online, through the Planning Portal.

 If a tree is in a conservation area but is also subject to a Tree Preservation Order you must apply for permission as described above.

 You must give us notice if you want to fell, prune or do work to any other tree that is in a Conservation Area.
 As a minimum, we need to know:

 - The address of the property where the tree is

 - The location of the tree within the property, marked on a plan if possible

 - A full description of the work you want to do

 You can send your notification to us by either the Planning Portal or by post.